List of analog television stations in Vietnam: Kênh khu vực

-Danh sách dưới đây chỉ bao gồm những trạm chính và các trạm phát lại do các kênh khu vực đặt.
+The list below includes only master stations and playback stations set by regional channels.

 LocalTV Channels

 The list below includes the local stations that broadcast at the main station.
 The order of the provinces is based on each region, from North to South.

 District Channels

 The list below only includes TV channels in the districts of provinces and cities, sorted by region from North to South and the order of frequency channels (from 2 VHF – 62 UHF).